Foley Carrier Services

 When to collect: Before hire, from every state where the driver held a license in the past three years.
 Then annually under §391.25.

 Audit red flag: Only one state pulled when the driver was licensed in two.
-It also must be current; no more than 30 days old at their time of hire.
+The carrier must obtain the MVR within 30 days of the date the driver’s employment begins.

 For more information on the annual review process, see our Annual MVR Review Requirement.